Why isn’t IBLCE disseminating 2020 IBCLC certificates by post?

 If your Examination Authorisation Email indicates that you can schedule your appointment online through the Prometric website, then we strongly encourage you to do so, as Prometric has been experiencing extended customer service phone call wait times.
 Scheduling through the online portal is the most time-effective method; questions or issues with this process can be submitted to Prometric through the contact form on their website.

 For some candidates, scheduling will need to be conducted by phone, so please consult your Examination Authorisation Email for specific instructions.

 I’m having difficulty with scheduling my appointment at a test centre, as there seems to be no openings in my area.
 What are my next steps?

-Due to COVID-19 and the testing vendors having to reschedule over 400,000 candidates in a short timeframe, along with the social distancing measures in place, please know that you may have some challenges scheduling your appointment at first.
+Due to COVID-19, the social distancing measures in place, and test centre closures, please know that you may have some challenges scheduling your appointment at first.
 Please know that the testing vendor is opening sites and/or appointment times on a regular basis and the IBCLC certification programme is deemed essential so you will have access to all open test centres.
 We encourage you to continue to attempt to schedule your appointment on a regular basis.